-Home Our Team How We Work Patents Brands Technology Anti-Trust News Events How to find us
+Home Our Team LITIGATION Patents Brands Technology Anti-Trust Transparency How to find us

 Patents are granted for inventions.
 A patent provides a legal monopoly that can be used by its owner (the patentee) to prevent others from using the patented invention.
 Patents can be very strong intellectual property rights that may be used to preserve exclusivity in the marketplace for up to twenty years.
 This often allows companies to charge a premium for patented goods or services whilst their patent is in force.